jlperona-teaching/ecs390-spring19/seminars/week06.md

 This week's focus is on Universal Design for Learning (UDL) and intersectionality.
 These fall under the auspices of inclusiveness and climate, which we started to talk about last week.
 First, we will cover UDL and how it connects to inclusiveness.
-Then, we will start talking about intersectionality and how people's identities influence their experiences.
+Then, we will talk about the idea of intersectionality and how people's identities influence their experiences.

 *Note*: in this week, we will go through some serious topics.
 Please remember to respect each other's points of view, even if you don't relate to or agree with them.